scherermichael/dotfiles/README.md

 ## Backup

-In order to backup the configuration files for later use, we have to copy all registered config files back to the repository, commit the changes, push it to the origin:
+In order to backup the configuration files for later use, you have to copy all registered config files back to the repository, commit the changes, push it to the origin:

   ```bash
   $ cd ~/dotfiles && ./backup.sh